thuml/Large-Time-Series-Model/README.md

 ## Scalability

 By scaling, Timer achieves notable performance improvement.
-Currently, we provide the base version containing **84M paramaters** that is **pre-trained on 260B time points**, which supports a **maximum context length of 2880**.
+Currently, we provide the base version containing 84M paramaters that is pre-trained on 260B time points, which supports a **maximum context length of 2880**.

 <p align="center">
 <img src="./figures/scale.png" alt="300" align=center />